-Are you prepared to tell over 24 million c
+Are you prepared to tell over 24 million customers they’ve been compromised?

 You probably heard of the recent cyber attack involving Zappos who had over 24 million customer accounts possibly compromised.
 After reading their email sent to Zappos’ employees and customers in response to the situation, I found a few items interesting and important to point out.